 What's happened

 Ukrainian President Zelensky visited Westminster, demonstrating real-time battlefield feeds via iPad and highlighting Ukraine’s advanced drone and missile defense capabilities.
-He emphasized international cooperation, thanked the UK for a 100-year support agreement, and linked Ukraine’s efforts to global security.
+He emphasized international cooperation, thanked the UK for a long-term support agreement, and linked Ukraine’s efforts to global security.
 Meanwhile, Trump criticized Western allies and NATO.

 What's behind the headline?